scchess/Qualimap/doc/analysis.rst

 - `gH2AX Chip-seq data: 4 conditions, 3 replicates per condition <http://kokonech.github.io/qualimap/gh2ax_multibamqc/multisampleBamQcReport.html>`_.
 Example report for a ChIP-seq experiment having 12 samples.

-See the :ref:`Sample data <samples>` section for more details about the data used in the examples.
+- See the :ref:`Sample data <samples>` section for more details about the data used in the example.

 Input Parameters
 ^^^^^^^^^^^^^^^^